FonazzaStent/WordCount/Readme.txt

 WordCount 1.2.0

 Description:
-The program can read a text file and count the occurrencies of single words and clusters of 2 and 3 words.
+The program can read a text file and count the occurrences of single words and clusters of 2 and 3 words.
 The resulting list will be sorted in descending order (highest frequency on top).